 You could check out copywriting examples to get inspiration.

 Should I Be a Copywriter?

-If you’ve got a knack and interest for writing, then there’s no reason why you shouldn’t give it a shot.
+If you’ve got a knack and interest in writing, there’s no reason why you shouldn’t become a copywriter.

-In this digital era, plenty of businesses need to market online that’s why copywriting is vital.
+Plenty of businesses need to market online.
+That’s why copywriting matters.

-Your goal should be to eventually transition into being a creator and building a brand for yourself.
+Your goal should be to become a creator and build a brand for yourself eventually.

 How Can I Create a Copywriting Portfolio That Showcases My Skills and Attracts Clients?

-To create a copywriting portfolio that showcases your skills and attracts clients, you need to include samples of your best work or case studies.
+To create a copywriting portfolio showcasing your skills and attracting clients, you must include samples of your best work or case studies.